 Why did this happen?
 In the same survey, 82% of workers said it is essential that the company sees them as people instead of their employees.
 This request is reasonable because we always want our employees to adapt as we grow.

 By taking the time to do this, you can create a workforce that is excited about using HubSpot rather than nervous or critical about it.
-Encouraging your staff to embrace the change will make it easier in the short and long term.
+Involving your staff in the process will help them to embrace the change, making it easier in the short and long term.

 7) Further consolidating your tech stack